 Mount Alyeska is a 2.6 mile point-to-point trail located near Girdwood, Alaska and is rated as moderate.
-The trail is primarily used for hiking and is accessible from June until August.
+The trail is primarily used for hiking and is best used from June until August.

 Moderate-to-difficult compared to other trails nearby.
 Walking up Mt.
 Alyeska is a 2,300 foot challenge, but the rewards are fantastic!
 Views of Turnagain Arm, the 7 glaciers of Girdwood Valley, and the Chugach Mountain range.
 Enjoy the day, and get out and play!